Proof of concept

 A Healthy Diet for the Children of Campus Challenge

-First aim of the project was to improve the menu of 120 disabled children, aged 8-13 years and their caretakers, all living at ‘Campus Challenge’ in the state of Andhra Pradesh in India.
+First aim of the project was to improve the menu of 150 differently abled children and youth. aged 8-13 years and their caretakers, all living at ‘Campus Challenge’ in the state of Andhra Pradesh in India.
 With a well-defined process the project was able to show significant health effects.

 Local food availability was assessed and proved to be adequate to ensure improvement of the menu, without supplementation.
 The local team implemented a revised menu in 2015, based on the provided recommendations.